-Kirk Pond became CEO in 1994 and led the successful management buyout from National Semiconductor in 1997.
+Kirk Pond became COO at National Semiconductor in 1994 where he led the successful management buyout in 1997.
 With the Fairchild name revived, Pond continued as President and CEO until 2005, when he became Chairman, before retiring a year later in 2006.